-We have acted as co-bond counsel to the East Bay Municipal Utility District (the "District") in connection with the issuance of its Water System Revenue Refunding Bonds, Series 2015A in the aggregate principal amount of \$429,360,000 (the "Series 2015A Bonds").
-The Series 2015A Bonds are being issued pursuant to the Municipal Utility District Act (constituting Division 6 of the Public Utilities Code of the State of California, as amended), the Revenue Bond Law of 1941 as made applicable by Article 6a of Chapter 6 of Division 6 of the Municipal Utility District Act and Article 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the Government Code of the State of California, as amended (collectively, the "Act"), and a Water System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and First Interstate Bank of California, which has been succeeded by The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), as amended and supplemented, including as amended and supplemented by a Twenty-Sixth Supplemental Indenture, dated as of March 1, 2015, providing for the issuance of the Series 2015A Bonds (collectively, the "Indenture").
+We have acted as co-bond counsel to the East Bay Municipal Utility District (the "District") in connection with the issuance of its \$74,335,000 aggregate principal amount of Water System Revenue Bonds, Series 2015B (Green Bonds) (the "Series 2015B Bonds") and \$110,715,000 aggregate principal amount of Water System Revenue Bonds, Series 2015C (the "Series 2015C Bonds" and, together with the Series 2015B Bonds, the "Series 2015 Bonds").
+The Series 2015 Bonds are being issued pursuant to the Municipal Utility District Act (constituting Division 6 of the Public Utilities Code of the State of California, as amended) and the Revenue Bond Law of 1941 as made applicable by Article 6a of Chapter 6 of Division 6 of the Municipal Utility District Act, as amended (collectively, the "Act"), and a Water System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and First Interstate Bank of California, which has been succeeded by The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), as amended and supplemented, including as amended and supplemented by a Twenty-Seventh Supplemental Indenture, dated as of June 1, 2015, providing for the issuance of the Series 2015 Bonds (collectively, the "Indenture").